 South Asian Canadian Heritage Website: This website highlights the many historical projects, research, and databases which have been created and organized by the South Asian Studies Institute at the University of the Fraser Valley and its partnerships.
 With over 90 community stories collected on the website as well, it’s also a great resource for learning and appreciating more recent South Asian Canadian history too!

-The British Columbia Encyclopedia: this database is the definitive reference database on historical and contemporary British Columbia.
+The British Columbia Encyclopedia: This database is the definitive reference database on historical and contemporary British Columbia.
 Have a look at the entries for South Asians, Japanese, and Chinese in particular.

 The Canadian Encyclopedia’s Asia Canada Timeline: A chronological record of over 200 years of history since the first Chinese settlers helped build a trading post in Nootka Sound.
 It touches on the settlement history of various Asian groups, the discrimination that many suffered in our early history, accomplishments, firsts, biographies, and the gradual changes through which Canadian society came to accept the rights and equality of its Asian immigrants.

-The Knowledge Network: the content of this publicly funded TV network serving B.C. is available online.
+The Knowledge Network: The content of this publicly funded TV network serving B.C. is available online.
 Check out the Asia Pacific content!

 Streaming Movies about Asian / Asian Canadian Topics